matthieuBA/dog_stroller/README.md

 # README

+To initialize a new DataBase run the following command :

+rake db:reset db:migrate

+It will delete all bases and regenerate content and database with seed

+Some examples of database content:

 2.5.1 :002 > tp Dogsitter.all
   Dogsitter Load (1.3ms)  SELECT "dogsitters".* FROM "dogsitters" ID  | NAME      | CITY_ID | STROLL_ID | CREATED_AT              | UPDATED_AT